 KitchenAid dishwashers have been around for a long time.
-Now, they are more innovative than ever before with some of the coolest features on the market.
+Now, they are more innovative than ever, with some of the most fantastic features on the market.
 If you’re looking for a KitchenAid dishwasher but aren’t sure which model to go for, we can help.

 - Clean water wash